insaneodyssey26/TraceMap/README.md

 **What is a code snapshot?**
 A backup of your file before changes, so you can restore it if needed.

-**Is my code sent to the cloud or kept private?**
-Your code is analyzed locally.
-Only your questions (and the code you ask about) are sent to Gemini if you use AI features.

-**Do I need to know AI or machine learning to use this extension?**
+**Do I need to know AI or machine learning?**
 No!
-Just install, set your API key, and use the buttons or commands.

-**Can I use this extension offline?**
-Most features work offline, but AI-powered answers need an internet connection.
+Most features work without any AI.
+The AI search is optional.

 **Will it change my code automatically?**
 No, it only suggests changes.
 You decide what to apply.
 Snapshots are saved before any edits.